InfiniteLibrary/infinite-reader/README.md

 ```
 Then connect to http://localhost:8081/debugger-ui with this Chrome instance and follow the instructions to install developer tools.

-## --- The rest is only if you are NOT using Vagrant! ---
+## --- The next three sections are for if you are NOT using Vagrant! ---
 ### Android Environment

 Setting up an Android development environment takes a few steps.
 Once you get set up, you will see how easy it is to develop Android apps with Javascript.
 The app looks and feels, and is, in more ways that not, a true native app.